 Having lots of questions is only half the story: you also need to make sure that the questions presented on screen are shown in the same proportion as in the PMP® exam itself.
 For example, the PMP Examination Content Outline (which is the document the Project Management Institute (PMI)® uses to map their exam questions) assigns a very specific percentage of questions to each Domain.
 If your PMP exam simulator shows too few or too many questions from that Domain, you won’t get a realistic view of what you’ll be presented with on your exam day.

-A Registered Education Provider (R.E.P) is an organization approved by PMI to issue PDUs for its training materials.
+An Authorized Training Partner (ATP) is an organization approved by PMI to issue PDUs for its training materials.
 You might not have your PMP certification yet, but get into good habits now and make sure that you use a PMP exam simulator from a reputable, PMI approved company.

 You want to know who is behind all these questions, don’t you?
 Look for a PMP exam simulator that has questions developed by a group of PMP credential holders.
 That way, you know that behind the scenes the question authors have adapted a variety of styles, debated over the answers and the phrasing, and peer-reviewed each others’ work.